vuestorefront/vue-storefront/packages/core/docs/guide/user-profile.md

 ## Checking if the user is logged in

-Many interactions in the application are only available or are different if the customer is logged in.
-To check that, we will use [useUser](../composables/use-user.md), which is one of, if not the most, widely used composable in Vue Storefront.
+Many interactions in the application are only available or look different if the customer is logged in.
+To check that, we will use [useUser](../composables/use-user.md), which is one of (if not the most) widely used composable in Vue Storefront.

 As with all composables, it's important to remember to call `load` before accessing any other property or function of `useUser`.
 Otherwise, `isAuthenticated` will always return `false`.